widiyanata/wa-gateways-claude/memory-bank/activeContext.md

 ## Current Status

 The WhatsApp Gateway project is currently in a functional state with core features implemented and the AI Integration enhanced with multiple AI service providers.
-The application provides a web interface and API for managing WhatsApp sessions, sending messages, scheduling future messages, and now includes AI-powered automated responses using OpenAI or DeepSeek AI.
+The application provides a web interface and API for managing WhatsApp sessions, sending messages, scheduling future messages, and now includes AI-powered automated responses using OpenAI or DeepSeek AI with human-like typing and reading delay simulation.
 The system uses the Baileys library to interact with WhatsApp Web and provides a user-friendly interface for non-technical users.

 ## Recent Changes